pankaj-kansodariya/Pokedex/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to have installed in order to build/run the project

 ```
 .Net 5.0